Higher education and tertiary vocational education in Norway

 You must have completed a bachelor’s degree to apply for a master’s degree (mastergrad).
 Bachelor’s degrees from other countries are not always approved as a basis for admission.
 You may have to study a subject at a Norwegian university before you can apply for admission to a Norwegian master’s degree, even if you have completed a bachelor’s degree in another country.
 A master’s degree can be attained after five years of study.

-How to apply for a place on a higher education programme
+How do you apply for a higher education place in Norway?

-In Norway, you apply to higher education through Samordna opptak.
+In Norway, you apply to higher education through NUCAS (Samordna opptak).
 This applies even if you do not have a Norwegian national identity number.
-There are some programmes and educational institutions that are not included in the coordinated admission system.
+Some programmes and educational institutions are not included in the coordinated admission system.
 You apply for programmes at these institutions directly on their websites.

 Studies generally start around 10 August, but this varies from place to place.

-Public higher education is free in Norway.
-However, everyone studying at a Norwegian university college or university pays a semester fee every six months.
+Higher education is free in Norway, but you must pay a semester fee and buy study materials.
 This semester fee finances welfare benefits for students, such as physical training, health services, etc. This is paid to the student organisation to which the educational institution is affiliated.
 At some educational institutions, you must also pay a fee for copying, so the size of the semester fee can vary between the different study locations.

 When you are a registered student and have paid the semester fee, you will receive a certificate that gives you discounts on, for example, travel costs or cultural events.